Things to do in Bansko in winter: On and off the slopes

 The weather in Bansko in winter

 Bansko’s winter weather is cold and crisp, so pack the thermals.
-From December to February the average high temperatures range from 1-3°C (34–37°F) and average lows from -4–-7°C (25–19°F).
+From December to February the average high temperatures range from 1 to 3°C (34–37°F) and average lows from -4 to -7°C (25–19°F).
 The ski season normally runs from mid-December until early April, depending on snowfall.
 January is the coldest and snowiest month.

 How to get to Bansko

 Bansko is 160km or a 2.5-hour drive south of the Bulgarian capital Sofia where you’ll find the nearest international airport.
-Many hotels and chalets offer airport transfers for their guests, otherwise there are a selection of shared transfers* available.
+Many hotels and chalets offer airport transfers for their guests, otherwise there are both shared* or private* transfers available.

 Where to stay in Bansko